Here’s How and Where to Rent a Desk for a Day

 The main benefit is that you won’t have to worry about your desk being “taken” when you show up to work, and you can leave things on the desk overnight.
 You may have access to a kitchen and other shared spaces, as well as the option to book a private conference room.

 A hot desk is a less expensive membership option.
 You’ll still have access to the resources that you’d get with a dedicated desk, but the desk itself may change from day to day.
 Some hot desk plans may offer part-time membership options, such as access for two or three days per week.

 Finally, most coworking spaces offer a day pass, which is the most affordable option if you only need a desk occasionally or don’t want to commit to a monthly membership.

 So, where should you look if you want to rent a desk for a day?
 We suggest using Peerspace because you can easily see what amenities are available at the space in question, as well as look up reviews left by previous renters.
 You’ll also find a wider variety of options than most coworking spaces can offer, including shared office spaces, home offices, private suites, and more.

 Since Peerspace venues are made available by local hosts, you can reach out to them directly with any questions about the space or what kind of amenities are available on site.
 Plus, if you’re a small group of coworkers looking to share a workspace together, you can call up the Concierge to line up additional services, such as catering or A/V equipment rentals.

 You’ll find a variety of desk spaces on Peerspace, from entire coworking spaces you can rent for your team, to meeting rooms and conference rooms that fit dozens of people.

 For this list, we’ve stuck to options suitable for an individual to rent for a day.
 They’re either single desk spaces located in shared offices or private office rooms that accommodate a small team of people:

-- A shared workspace in South Los Angeles
+- A shared workspace in Hollywood, CA

 - A private suite in Midtown, New York City